Skip to main content

 confluentClusterId: "<cluster_id>"

-SSL certificate example - Aiven (truststore)
+Aiven with SSL certificate (truststore)

 You can use the PEM formatted files (.pem or .cer) directly by providing the CA certificate inline.
 Make sure the certificate is on one single line.